CenterForSpatialResearch/gis_tutorials/15_Downloading_Vector_Data_In_Grasshopper_Using_Elk.md

 Zoom to your area of interest and select `Export` at the top left.
 In the left menu you can select `Manually select a different area` to draw a bounding rectangle on your map.
 Click `Export`.
 If the export fails, you can try one of the options in the left menu bar such as the Overpass API to download the data.

-*NOTE: Since OSM data is open source data, the maps may have incompleteness in parts, but will suffice for most areas of interest.*

 ![t15-4.png](https://github.com/jai2125/gis_tutorials/blob/master/Images/Tutorial_15/t15-4.png)

 Set the `File Path` component to the source of your downloaded OSM data.
 Load a `OSM Data` component.
 Attach the `OSM` output from the `Location` component to the `O` input and attach the `File Path` to the `F` input.